 We also use a third party supplier, Zendesk, to provide the helpdesk software we use to support My WI.
 This includes the “Help?” widget shown across My WI.
 When you submit a request for help your name, email address and any other personal information you share in your request will be sent directly to Zendesk.

 We use Shopify to power our online store.
 You can read more about how Shopify uses your Personal Information here: https://www.shopify.com/legal/privacy.
+We also engage a third party fulfilment house to deliver the products you purchase through the online shop.

 When you ask us to provide you with information about your “current location” in order to find your closest WI, you will be prompted to allow your web browser (Internet Explorer, Chrome, Safari etc.) to send us your estimated location.
 How this is determined will vary depending on the web browser you use, but for a general overview please refer to https://www.mozilla.org/en-US/firefox/geolocation/.
 In addition, when you add your postcode to identify your location, it is not saved on our website.